MacCullar History, Family Crest & Coats of Arms

 Early History of the MacCullar family

 This web page shows only a small excerpt of our MacCullar research.
-Another 139 words (10 lines of text) covering the years 1659, 1300, 1517, 1542, 1803 and 1878 are included under the topic Early MacCullar History in all our PDF Extended History products and printed products wherever possible.
+Another 70 words (5 lines of text) covering the years 1659, 1300, 1534, 1517, 1542, 1516, 1528, 1531, 1534, 1803, 1878 and 1803 are included under the topic Early MacCullar History in all our PDF Extended History products and printed products wherever possible.

 MacCullar Spelling Variations

 The spelling of one's surname was not as important as it is today.
 Names were recorded as they sounded and in many cases, one's surname changed with each listing.
 As a result, surnames often had many spelling variations.
 For MacCullar some of these variations included: Cullen, Cullan, Cullane, O'Cullen, Cullain, Cullin, Cullon, McCullen, MacCullen, O'Cullane, Culen, Culan, Culain, Cullaine, Culaine, MacCulen, MacCollin, MacColin, O'Colen, O'Collen, O'Cuilin, O'Cuillin, O'Culane, O'Culen, O'Culhoon, O'Culloon, MacCullen, Cullain, Culon, Cullon, Culling and many more.

 Early Notables of the MacCullar family (pre 1700)

-Another 23 words (2 lines of text) are included under the topic Early MacCullar Notables in all our PDF Extended History products and printed products wherever possible.
+Another 76 words (5 lines of text) are included under the topic Early MacCullar Notables in all our PDF Extended History products and printed products wherever possible.

 Irish families fled the English-colonized Ireland in record numbers during the 19th century for North America.
 Many of those destitute families died from disease during, and even shortly after, the long journey.
 Although those that immigrated before the Great Potato Famine of the 1840s often were granted a tract of land, those that arrived later were generally accommodated in urban centers or in work camps.
 Those in the urban centers would labor in the manufacturing sector, whereas those in work camps would to build critical infrastructures such as bridges, canals, roads, and railways.
 Regardless of when these Irish immigrants came to North America, they were critical for the rapid development of the young nations of the United States and Canada.
 Early immigration and passenger lists have recorded many early immigrants bearing the name of MacCullar: